Boeing doubles projected cost of 737 MAX grounding to $18.4 billion

 Boeing had previously estimated the total cost of the grounding through the end of September at $9.2 billion.
 Wednesday’s additional $9.2 billion projection covers the impact from October through the anticipated return of the MAX to service, which Boeing has said it expects by midsummer.

-While the rest of the company was profitable, absorbing the MAX hit in 2019 resulted in an overall loss from operations of $2.2 billion in the fourth quarter and a net loss of just over $1 billion.

-That doesn’t take into account the $4 billion projection for abnormal costs in 2020.
+The loss for 2019 doesn’t take into account the $4 billion projection for abnormal costs in 2020.

-Boeing CEO Dave Calhoun in a statement offered reassurance that Boeing is financially strong enough to withstand this massive accumulation of losses.
+Boeing CEO Dave Calhoun, who took charge earlier this month after the board fired Dennis Muilenburg, in a statement offered reassurance that Boeing is financially strong enough to withstand this massive accumulation of losses.

 “We recognize we have a lot of work to do.
 We are focused on returning the 737 MAX to service safely and restoring the long-standing trust that the Boeing brand represents with the flying public,” said Calhoun.
 “Fortunately, the strength of our overall Boeing portfolio of businesses provides the financial liquidity to follow a thorough and disciplined recovery process.”